Arnold's Country Kitchen: Arnold family

 Jack Arnold was born in 1937 and started working in restaurants in his early teens.
 He attended Vanderbilt University before dropping out for restaurant work.
 He coped with the difficulties of life with alcohol and waitresses, and his first marriage ended after four children.
 Jack was known to carry guns, which he shot at the sky to scare away attempted thieves.
 When he was 36 he met Rose Arrieta, a Colombian-born 16-year-old.
 Despite her parents' hesitation, they married the following year in 1974 and had five children.
 Local meat-and-three restauranteur Lynn Chandler, founder of successful businesses such as Elliston Place Soda Shop, hired Arnold to run an Eighth Avenue restaurant called Sylvan Park Restaurant, and Jack Arnold purchased and renamed it in 1982.
 Jack, who had nine children, typically wore overalls and a bow tie and was known for his large personality and risqué humor.

 The Arnold family has remained closely involved in daily operations.
 Jack and Rose's five kids were often woken up at 4:30am to work in the restaurant.
 Rose worked as a cashier.
 She eventually cut back her hours in the mid 1990s to get a nursing degree and work in the Vanderbilt hospital.
 Rose said Kahlil had worked in the Arnold's kitchen since he learned to walk.
 "I must have fired him a million times.
 But he's so cute I keep hiring him back."
-Though the did not initially plan to spend his career in the restaurant industry, Kahlil, the family's third son, transferred from Tennessee Tech to Middle Tennessee State so that he could work at the family business while finishing his criminal justice degree.
+Though he did not initially plan to spend his career in the restaurant industry, Kahlil, the family's third son, transferred from Tennessee Tech to Middle Tennessee State so that he could work at the family business while finishing his criminal justice degree.
 He worked in other Nashville restaurants before returning to run Arnold's in 2005.
 In 2021, Kahlil's son Barrett moved back from Chicago to help with the business.
 He and Barrett created 7Up pancakes, an Arnold's breakfast staple.